Ship Tour of New Jerusalem

-I've used some Star Trek and other diagrams created by Deviant Art artists and illustrators just to give the reader visuals.
-They are not precise, they are only to give the reader a rough idea of what the ship actually looks like.
+I apologize for the use of somewhat Star Trekky illustrations but I can only work with what we have here on earth to work with.
+They are not precise by any means, they are only to give the viewer a rough idea of what the ship actually looks like.
 A special thanks to Ex Astris Scientia for his diagrams.

 There are 3 Commanders chairs that sit side-by-side.
 These chairs operate via a Commander's brain waves and DNA.
 The chairs "read" each Commander's brain waves and DNA and enable the Commander to telepathically transfer his or her commands to the ship operating systems.
 This is a safeguard that were a ship to be captured for example, anyone attempting to hijack the ship would be unable to operate it.